 Establish in legislation that the police and intelligence agencies should not obtain data on UK residents from foreign governments that it would not be legal to obtain in the UK under UK law.

-Anderson QC.
+David Anderson QC.
 We are opposed to the blanket collection of UK residents' personal communications by the police or the intelligence agencies.
-Access to metadata, live content, or the stored content of personal communications must only take place without
+Access to metadata, live content, or the stored content of personal communications must only take

 Uphold the right of individuals, businesses and public bodies to use strong encryption to protect their privacy and security online.